Bank of the West

 Bank of the West was an American financial institution headquartered in San Francisco, California, United States.
 It had more than 600 branches and offices in the Midwest and Western United States.

 It was founded in 1874 in San Jose, California, as the Farmers National Gold Bank of San Jose.
 Bank of the West was then owned by the French banking group BNP from 1979 to 2023.
 Canadian banking group Bank of Montreal (BMO) completed the acquisition of Bank of the West in February 2023, with the intention of absorbing it into BMO's U.S. subsidiary BMO Harris Bank.
-Over the ensuing Labor Day weekend, the Bank of the West brand was retired, and all accounts and branches from both subsidiaries were converted and merged into the renamed BMO Bank, N.A. by September 5.
+Over the ensuing Labor Day weekend, the Bank of the West brand was retired, and all accounts and branches from both subsidiaries were converted and merged into the renamed BMO Bank by September 5.

 History

 Formation

 Bank of the West began as Farmers National Gold Bank of San Jose, California, in 1874.
 When all bank notes became convertible to gold or silver in 1880, the bank converted from a gold national bank and changed its name to the First National Bank of San Jose, California.